marymex/QT1_multiplication_table/README.md

     gridlayout->addWidget(ui->pushButton, 1, 0, 1, 2);
 }
 ```
+You can notice that widget pushButton has 4 numbers instead of just 2.
+This is because we want this widget to take 2 cells of the grid layout.

 Try to comment out those lines and run the code.
 Now stretch the form.
 Without the layout the widgets will not change their side.
 See no_layout.jpeg.